mayukhpankaj/mayukhpankaj.github.io/README.md

 add class "col-sm-12" instead of making media queries. bootstrap cards used for showcasing projects. add animations & override with !important in separate stylesheet for final result.

-**UNIQUE 🌈**
+**UNIQUE 🚀**

-I wanted to implement dark/light mode feature since I first used it.
+I wanted to implement dark/light mode 🌙 feature since I first used it.
 It's simply overriding body class properties like body-background, color on event of a button click.

-I prefer aesthetic design, so I have solid colors, icons & smooth animations.
+I prefer aesthetic design, so I used have solid colors, icons & smooth animations.
+Added favicon Ⓜ

-**IMPROVEMENT NEEDED 🔍**
+**IMPROVEMENT 🔍**

 * localstorage for saving user dark/light choice.
 * optimise GIF
+* working on Jekyll blog

 ## Preview 📱 ##